BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors

 and allows to find the global minimum fulfilling \cref{eq:plane_def}.
 Successively, the global minima in the orthogonal planes are determined.
 These points create a grid that approximates the true tunnel path between the two degenerate minima.
 With the help of a cubic-spline path $\gamma$ approximating the grid, the maximum of the effective one-loop potential at finite temperature along the approximated true tunnel path can be determined.
 The resulting barrier height is then given by \\ With the determination of the barrier height and the critical VEV $v_c$ it is possible to parametrise the VEV configuration as a function of the bubble distance $z$ by using \cref{eq:Kink}.
 In CP-violating models the complex VEV configuration induces complex masses for fermions with Yukawa-like interactions where we parametrise the complex fermion masses as ($i$ denotes the fermion species)

 In {\tt \ewBSMPT} the absolute value $\left|m_i\right|$ and the phase factor $\theta$ are determined numerically.
 The absolute value is determined by evaluating the mass matrix with the given VEV configuration at the wall distance $z$.
-The phase factor is determined by first evaluating the phase factor in the broken and symmetric minimum, referred to as $\theta_{\text{brk}}$ and $\theta_{\text{sym}}$, respectively, and then using the analogous of \cref{eq:Kink}, yielding
+The phase factor is determined by first evaluating the phase factor in the broken and symmetric minimum\footnote{Note that we use $\vec{\tilde{\omega}}_s$ for the symmetric vacuum configuration to ensure a unique phase of the symmetric vacuum.}, referred to as $\theta_{\text{brk}}$ and $\theta_{\text{sym}}$, respectively, and then using the analogous of \cref{eq:Kink}, yielding